Double-loop randomized quasi-Monte Carlo estimator for nested integration: Nested integration

-by Assumptions~\ref{asu:f.3.diff.variance} and \ref{asu:g.L4.v}. \end{proof} \begin{rmk}[rQMC analysis for specific problems] Detailed analyses of the performance of rQMC estimators for integrands based on specific finite element formulations are available (e.g., \cite{Kuo12, Kuo15, Gra15}).
+for any $\epsilon>0$ by Assumptions~\ref{asu:f.3.diff.variance} and \ref{asu:g.L4.v}. \end{proof} \begin{rmk}[rQMC analysis for specific problems] Detailed analyses of the performance of rQMC estimators for integrands based on specific finite element formulations are available (e.g., \cite{Kuo12, Kuo15, Gra15}).
 However, for the generality of the bias and variance bounds of the rQMC method, the assumptions are restricted to the differentiability and integrability of the integrands.
-Moreover, the dependence on the dimension $d_2$ can be neglected under appropriate regularity conditions (see Remark~\ref{rmk:d2}). \end{rmk} Using Proposition~\ref{prop:B.DLQ} and~\ref{prop:V.DLQ}, we analyzed the work required for the rDLQMC estimator in terms of the number of samples and the discretization parameter of the inner integrand to achieve a prescribed tolerance.
-First, we ensured that the rDLQMC error \eqref{eq:rDLQMC.error} is smaller than some tolerance $TOL>0$; that is,
+Moreover, the dependence on the dimension $d_2$ can be neglected under appropriate regularity conditions (see Remark~\ref{rmk:d2}). \end{rmk} \begin{rmk}[Stability with respect to the discretized inner integrand] The quantities appearing in Propositions~\ref{prop:B.DLQ} and~\ref{prop:V.DLQ} depend on the discretized inner integrand $g_h$.
+We assume that the relevant moments of $\bar g_h$ and of the compositions involving $f$ remain finite as $h \to 0$.
+Since a detailed analysis of the discretization error is beyond the scope of the present work, Assumption~\ref{asu:FEM} is used to quantify its effect on the resulting estimator. \end{rmk}